 was excommunicated only for disobedience, not for going against the

 Incorrect.
 The letter from the Holy Office in 1949 to the Archbishop of Boston (here) clearly states, "Furthermore, it is beyond understanding how a member of a religious Institute, namely Father Feeney, presents himself as a "Defender of the Faith," and at the same time does not hesitate to attack the catechetical instruction proposed by lawful authorities...".
-The circumstances surrounding the excommunication was printed in an article in "The Catholic Advance" on February 27, 1953, which can be seen here.
+The circumstances surrounding the excommunication were printed in an article in "The Catholic Advance" on February 27, 1953, which can be seen here.
 Pope Pius XII made three separate requests for Father Feeney to come to Rome.
 Clearly this meeting was to be about Father Feeney's denial of a Catholic doctrine, but when he did not show for the hearing, this was the final straw.

 14. The teaching on "Soul